playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/programmatically-creating.md

 var entity = new pc.Entity();

-// Attach Camera Component with default values context.systems.camera.addComponent(entity);
+// Attach Camera Component with default values entity.addComponent("camera");

-// Delete the Camera Component context.systems.camera.removeComponent(entity);
+// Delete the Camera Component entity.removeComponent("camera");
 ~~~

-Components can be deleted individually from an Entity by calling the `removeComponent` method on the `ComponentSystem`.
+Components can be deleted individually from an Entity by calling the `removeComponent` method on the Entity.

 ## Deleting Entities